patrickcording/02807-comp-tools/weekplans/week4.md

 # Week 4
 You may solve todays exercises in Jupyter.
-If you have started the Docker containers as described [here](https://github.com/patrickcording/02807-comp-tools/blob/master/weekplans/week1.md#running-the-container), you already have a MySQL server running in a container.
-[This notebook](https://github.com/patrickcording/02807-comp-tools/blob/master/docker/work/MySQL%20connection%20example.ipynb) shows you how to connect to the server.
+[This notebook](https://github.com/patrickcording/02807-comp-tools/blob/master/docker/work/SQLite%20connection%20example.ipynb) shows how to use SQLite from Python.

 ## Exercises
 ### Exercise 1: Your first database